Get your hands on history with interactive carts, step right into history with

 our Historic Theater, and more!

-Tour a current exhibition at the Sackler Gallery of Art, followed by a related art activity.
+Tour a current exhibition at the Sackler Gallery of Art, followed by an art activity.

 Bring your young, budding artists and participate in fun hands-on activities that will be sure to spark their creativity!